diskoverdata/diskover-docs/source_files/tags.md

 ### Tag Copier Plugins for Tags Migration

-The Diskover indexing process creates a new index or point-in-time snapshot of the volume at time of index.
-Tags that are applied during the indexing process via [AutoTag](#autotag) rules will be automatically re-applied to the next index based on the configuration rules.
+The Diskover scanning process creates a new index or point-in-time snapshot of the volume at time of index.
+Tags that are applied during the scanning process via [AutoTag](#autotag) rules will be automatically re-applied to the next index based on the configuration rules.

-However, as the software exists today, the Diskover indexer has no knowledge of tags applied outside of the indexing process.
+However, as the software exists today, the Diskover scanner has no knowledge of tags applied outside of the scanning process.
 Therefore, tags that have been applied 1) [manually](#manual_tags), 2) via [Diskover API](tags_via_api), or 3) via [plugins through the API](#tags_via_harvest_plugins) **must be migrated from one index to the next** using the Tag Copier Plugins.

 #### Index Tag Copier Plugin

 **DiskoverAdmin → Configuration → Plugins → Index → Tag Copier**

-The index tag copier is designed to apply tags during the indexing process.
+The index tag copier is designed to apply tags during the scanning process.
 This plugin leverages Diskover’s [AutoTag](#autotag) functionality, which automatically assigns tags based on a set of predefined rules.
 These rules can include file size, type, date, location, or other metadata.
 As files and directories are being indexed, tags are applied in real-time, ensuring that the data is immediately categorized with business-relevant context.

 #### Post-Index Tag Copier Plugin

 **DiskoverAdmin → Configuration → Plugins → Post Index → Tag Copier**

-The post-index Tag Copier plugin is used to apply or migrate tags after the indexing process has been completed.
+The post-index Tag Copier plugin is used to apply or migrate tags after the scanning process has been completed.
 It’s typically used when tags need to be adjusted or added once files and directories are already indexed or when tags from a previous index need to be copied to a new index.

 ### Tags Display in Diskover-Web